iSynaptic/java-kata/README.md

 - Although a console application was selected, an web application or web API could have been implemented to expose the same functionality.
 Given the requirements do not stipulate certain usage patterns, a console application was selected due to it being a simpler approach.
 The code can and should be written to allow the primary processing logic to be lifted out of the console application and into a web-accessible code base with little effort by not tying the core processing and reporting to console specific APIs (eg. `println` calls against `stdout` and `stderr`, direct calls to local file system, etc).

 - APIs are generally more usable and maintainable when their inputs are as least restrictive as possible and return values are as specific (or derived) as feasible.
 An example in this exercise would be the `DataLoader` class.
 Rather than having `load` method overloads that exclusively take only file names or file streams as input arguments, the primary overload of the `load` method takes iterators of text lines as the expected input argument types.
 Only the console application makes the input more restrictive to requiring file names.
 This will make it simple to write unit tests without having to involve the file system and allow the logic to later be used where files are not the means of input without having to heavily modify the code.
-Convenience, or helper, overloads that convert file-specific arguments into iterators can (and will) be provided.
+Convenience, or helper, overloads that convert file-specific arguments into iterators can (and have) be provided.

 - All processing warnings and errors will be written to `stderr` rather than `stdout`.
 By default `stderr` is usually piped to a console for viewing during debugging & ad-hoc analysis sessions, but this will also allow warnings and errors to be monitored by other tools more robustly and not impact downstream processing of successfully computed statistics by other tools.